Bruno Coceani: World War II

-On 28 April Bruno Sambo, head of the local PFR, handed over the arms of the fascist party to Coceani's public health committee, and agreed to replace the party insignia with tricolor ribbons; that same evening some Italian police units came out on the streets with the tricolor ribbons, but were quickly disarmed by the Germans.
-In the meantime, however, after lengthy discussions, the local CLN decided to reject Coceani's proposals to join forces against the Yugoslavs, and decided to act against the Germans.
-On the night between 29 and 30 April all German troops in Trieste received the order from Odilo Globočnik to withdraw towards Tolmezzo; Coceani informed CLN representative Ercole Miani of this, and on the next morning the National Liberation Committee proclaimed a general insurrection against the Germans.
-Coceani resigned and the CLN assumed all powers after clashes against the remaining German and Fascist troops, but on the following day the city was occupied by Tito's army.
+On 28 April, Bruno Sambo, head of the local PFR, handed over the arms of the fascist party to Coceani's public health committee, and agreed to replace the party insignia with tricolour ribbons; that same evening, some Italian police units came out on the streets with the tricolour ribbons, but were quickly disarmed by the Germans.
+In the meantime, however, after lengthy discussions, the local CLN decided to reject Coceani's proposals to join forces against the Yugoslavs and decided to act against the Germans.
+On the night between 29 and 30 April, all German troops in Trieste received the order from Odilo Globočnik to withdraw towards Tolmezzo; Coceani informed CLN representative Ercole Miani of this, and on the next morning, the National Liberation Committee proclaimed a general insurrection against the Germans.
+Coceani resigned, and the CLN assumed all powers after clashes against the remaining German and Fascist troops, but on the following day, the city was occupied by Tito's army.
 On April 30, when the Yugoslavs entered the city, Coceani left Trieste and took refuge in a friend's house.

 Later years

-While still in hiding, in 1946 Coceani was convicted of collaborationism, but on the following year the Court of Assize of Trieste absolved him of this accusation.
+While still in hiding, in 1946 Coceani was convicted of collaborationism, but the following year the Court of Assize of Trieste absolved him of this accusation.
 He then settled in Rome, writing in Giuseppe Bottai's magazine Abc, later moving to Milan in the 1950s.
-In 1955 he was appointed administrative director of the economic newspaper Il Sole, which nine years later would merge with another economic-financial newspaper, 24 ore, giving life to Il Sole 24 ore.
+In 1955, he was appointed administrative director of the economic newspaper Il Sole, which nine years later would merge with another economic-financial newspaper, 24 ore, giving life to Il Sole 24 ore.
 Before this merger, in 1963, Coceani had left the post due to having reached the age limit.
-In the last years of his life he devoted himself entirely to historical studies, memorials and journalism (he continued to write for La Porta Orientale until 1973).
+In the last years of his life, he devoted himself entirely to historical studies, memorials and journalism (he continued to write for La Porta Orientale until 1973).
 He died in Trieste in 1978.